 - We are focused on producing small quantities of unique, high quality specialty craft distilled products

-We are starting construction of our tasting room and expect to be open to the public sometime in late 2017.
+We are starting construction of our tasting room and expect to be open to the public sometime in late 2018.
 Please check back for announcement of our opening and hours.
-We expect our first products to be produced in early 2017 and released in early 2018.
+We expect our first apple brandy and rye whiskey spirits to be bottled and released in late 2018.

 Our odyssey began in 1980 when Rick and Sherry Kneipper bought a beautiful little farm in scenic Clove Valley, just south of Millbrook, in New York’s historic Hudson River Valley.
 They named it “Shady Knoll.”

-In 2016 Shady Knoll installed its still, a gorgeous 850 liter (225 gallon) Alembic Charentais Pot Still manufactured by the leading French manufacturer, Chalvignac Prulho Distillation (quite an adventure shipping a nine ton still across the Atlantic and having two technicians from France install it); built a grainery and installed a grain silo, hammer mill and grain processing equipment; harvested its first crop of rye (three tons now in its silo) and planted the next crop of rye; installed a mash tun (from China); and obtained its federal TTB license and NYS license.
-So, in early 2017 Shady Knoll will finally start distilling, barreling and aging its initial products, apple brandy and rye whiskey.
+In 2016 Shady Knoll installed its still, a gorgeous 850 liter (225 gallon) Alembic Charentais Pot Still manufactured by the leading French manufacturer, Chalvignac Prulho Distillation (quite an adventure shipping a nine ton still across the Atlantic and having two technicians from France install it); built a grainery and installed a grain silo, hammer mill and grain processing equipment; harvested its first crop of rye (three tons moved into its silo) and planted the next crop of rye; installed a mash tun (from China); and obtained its federal TTB license and NYS license.
+So, in early 2017 Shady Knoll finally started distilling, barreling and aging its initial products, apple brandy and rye whiskey.
 All very exciting… and a bit daunting.
 Learn more about our products.
 For additional information regarding Shady Knoll, please listen to the following online interview with Andrew Richards: https://soundcloud.com/user-106409049/accidental-locavore-shady-knoll?utm_source=soundcloud&utm_campaign=share&utm_medium=email.